 So next time you get a taste for ice cream, or are sick of Cheeseburgers in Caseville make the effort to get to Grindstone City.
 The choices are awesome.

 A couple of years ago our ThumbWind blog published a post that rattled the establishment in Caseville by stating that the best cheeseburger came from the Hitching Post in Elkton.
-At that that time the locally famous burger chef, “Jewels” made a cheeseburger so tasty that local golfers defected from golfing at Century Oaks (which was close to Hitching Post) to Scenic Golf Club when she started cooking and tending bar at Scenic.
+At that time the locally famous burger chef, “Jewels” made a cheeseburger so tasty that local golfers defected from golfing at Century Oaks (which was close to Hitching Post) to Scenic Golf Club when she started cooking and tending bar at Scenic.
 Those were gentler and tender times.
 We miss Jewels and wish her well.

 This morning, after hitting the Farmers Market in Port Austin and White Church Gallery in Grindstone City we stopped by Shelley’s Bar.
 What a cool stop.
 Okay… I admit that the outside needs a bit more curb appeal.
-But stepping in to this roadside tavern you can tell the that the locals love this place.
+But stepping into this roadside tavern you can tell that the locals love this place.
 They had just finished a breakfast run and were shifting to lunch when we came in.

 Clean, comfortable and friendly, are the first thoughts that came to mind as we settled in.
-Our server came in within a minute and we ordered a ice cold Molson drafts.
+Our server came in within a minute and we ordered an ice cold Molson drafts.
 “So cold your teeth ached.”, one of us noted.
-The highlights of the lunch was their wonderful “Turkey Reuben, while the sage diner among us ordered a cheeseburger medium with mustard and pickles.
+The highlights of the lunch were their wonderful “Turkey Reuben, while the sage diner among us ordered a cheeseburger medium with mustard and pickles.